ubuntu/adsys/docs/explanation/certificates.md

 ## Acknowledgements

-We would like to thank the Samba team for making great strides in the research and implementation of certificate auto-enrollment via Active Directory Certificate Services.
+We would like to thank the Samba team for making great strides in the research and implementation of certificate auto-enrolment via Active Directory Certificate Services.